Apollon (strongman): Apollon's Axle and Apollon's Wheels

 Derek Poundstone lifting the 166 kg replica Apollon's Wheels during 2008 Arnold Strongman Classic.

 The single most iconic legend about Apollon is his 1892 custom-made thick barbell (now known as 'Apollon's Axle') which had a diameter of 1 11/12" (1.93" or 49.3mm), and the pair of 26 inch diameter railway car wheels (now known as 'Apollon's Wheels') fixed to it at the two ends.
 The entire contraption weighed 166 kg.

 Although popularly thought to be his main feat, there's no evidence to prove he ever cleaned, even less jerked or pressed it himself.
 The first men to have conclusively 'power clean' or 'continental clean' (Note: 'Power clean' involves pulling the bar all the way to the top of the upper chest at one go.
 In addition to grip strength, it also requires tremendous wrist strength to rotate the fixed implement as you clean it.
 The 'Continental clean' on the other hand allows the individual to rest the bar on the stomach which gives an opportunity to re-grip before finishing the clean.) and jerked it were Charles Rigoulot at Paris in 1930, John Davis at Paris in 1949, and Norbert Schemansky at Lille in 1954.

-It is now an important piece of strongman history, and is still a challenging feat for the modern day strongmen for its three notable features that made it hard to lift: the thick, nearly 2-inch diameter of the bar, its smooth surface and because the wheels were not revolving.
-The original implement is now exhibited at Musée National du Sport.
+The implement is considered part of strongman history and remains a challenging lift due to several design features, including the nearly 2-inch diameter of the bar, its smooth surface, and the non-revolving wheels.
+The original implement is exhibited at the Musée National du Sport.

 At the Arnold Strongman Classic, as advised by Terry Todd, the organizers replicated the historical implement and gave modern day athletes the opportunity to try the historic feat.
 From 2002 to 2009, 9 more men: Mark Henry, Mark Philippi, Svend Karlsen, Raimonds Bergmanis, Vasyl Virastyuk, Mikhail Koklyaev, Andrus Murumets, Benedikt Magnússon and Derek Poundstone managed to power clean and either press or jerk the 166 kg implement overhead.
 Additionally, 15 more men including Žydrūnas Savickas and Brian Siders managed to either press or jerk it following a continental clean.